Employment Relations Act 2000

 You could also call this:

-In this law, a shift means work that is continuous or nearly continuous and may happen at different times on different days of the week.
+In these rules, a shift means a period of work that is part of a system where you work continuous or almost continuous periods at different times on different days.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.